eca20/EterraCards/README.md

-# 🎴 Triple Triad 🎴
+# 🎴 EterraCards 🎴
-Triple Triad minigame from Final Fantasy VIII made in Unity 2022.1.
-By default all rules are enabled.
+EterraCards, the companion app for Eterra: Paradigm Shift and Eterra: CryptoRoyale

 ## User interface 👀
 ### Menu